 Final Notes on the Conference

 Overall, the workshop was a great success!
-I was able to share my knowledge and experience, perform a life-changing procedure, and picked up some great information on the way, as well.
-Huge thanks to everyone that attended, the wonderful city of Manchester, and finally to Dr. Asim Shahmalak for hosting the event!
+I was able to share my knowledge and experience, perform a life-changing procedure and picked up some great information as well.
+Huge thanks to everyone that attended, the wonderful city of Manchester and Dr. Asim Shahmalak for hosting the event!